 How Renting Works

-When Rentachook is operational (see note on the home page about writing a book) we offer a rental service to allow people to try keeping chooks to see if it suits them without having to commit to keeping them permanently.
+We offer a rental service to allow people to try keeping chooks to see if it suits them without having to commit to keeping them permanently.

 Like a try-before-you-buy option, what happens is you buy the Eco-Coop package outright (a coop, 2 hens, feeder, waterer, food and straw) but have 6 weeks to decide if keeping chooks is right for you, your lifestyle, your garden etc.

 This means that if you need to convince a spouse or partner you can say (with your hand on your heart) “It only costs us $100 to give it a go Dear, and if it doesn’t work out, they will take the coop and chooks back.”
+(Well, if I’m honest, it’s $130 as you keep the book, but that doesn’t sound as cool).

 The period of rental is 6 weeks, however this time can be changed by arrangement.